 Main Subheading: Unveiling the Nuances of 'Principle' and 'Principal'

 To truly grasp the difference, it's helpful to think of 'principle' as a fundamental truth or a guiding rule, while 'principal' primarily refers to someone in a leading position or the main sum of money.
-By understanding these basic distinctions, you can avoid common errors and ensure your writing is both accurate and professional.
+And by understanding these basic distinctions, you can avoid common errors and ensure your writing is both accurate and professional.
 Let's delve deeper into each word's definition, usage, and examples to solidify your understanding.

 Comprehensive Overview: Exploring the Definitions and Origins